-It’s a healthy, refreshing dip mostly served as Meze (part of several Greek courses) using crusty bread or pitta bread to dip in but it can be enjoyed alone, as a snack too.
+This is a light dip mostly served as meze (part of several Greek courses) using crusty bread or pitta bread to dip in but it can be enjoyed alone, as a snack too.

-Vegetables such as long strips of courgette, carrots, cucumber or slices of fried aubergines taste delicious dipped into the tzatziki.
+Vegetables such as long strips of courgette, carrots, cucumber or slices of fried aubergines work well dipped into the tzatziki.

 In Greece, tzatziki is made with dill or no herbs at all and in Cyprus, it is usual to add fresh or dried mint.

 There’s also a video how-to below if you’d like to follow it.